Bulge bracket: History

 In the 1990s, the dominance of the bulge bracket firms was globalizing.
 In 2001 The New York Times reported that "The real battle for the bulge bracket is taking place in Europe."

-Modern list, post-COVID
+Modern list

-As of 2020, the Corporate Finance Institute, a Canadian financial analyst certification organization, as well as Wall Street Oasis, an online investment banking and finance forum, listed the following investment banks as bulge bracket banks:
+In 2020, the Corporate Finance Institute, a Canadian financial analyst certification organization, and Wall Street Oasis, an online investment banking and finance forum, listed nine investment banks as part of the bulge bracket category.
+Investopedia in 2022 listed the same banks.
+As of March 2023, there are eight bulge bracket banks, following the acquisition of Credit Suisse by UBS.
+In alphabetical order: